 Health Needs of Adolescents Living with HIV in South Africa

-Research on health needs of first generation of adolescents living with HIV in South Africa as they transition to adulthood, with a focus on social and reproductive health needs, barriers and facilitators to adherence for anti-retroviral therapy (ART), and development of interventions to promote a health-enabling environment.
+Research on health needs of first generation of adolescents living with HIV in South Africa as they transition to adulthood, focusing on social and reproductive health needs, barriers and facilitators to adherence for anti-retroviral therapy (ART), and developing health-enabling interventions.

 Social Dynamics of Adolescent and Women’s HIV and Reproductive Risks in South Africa